muzaffar401/NIKE-STORE-TEMPLATE-3/documentation/DAY-2/Readme.md

 # Project Overview

-**AccessoryHub** is a modern and responsive e-commerce platform designed for all product accessories, offering a specialized marketplace for tech gadgets, fashion, appliances, and more.
-Built with innovative technologies, this platform ensures a seamless shopping experience for accessory enthusiasts.
+**NikeStore** is a modern and responsive e-commerce platform designed for all Nike products, offering a specialized marketplace for sportswear, footwear, accessories, and more.
+Built with innovative technologies, this platform ensures a seamless shopping experience for Nike enthusiasts.

 The project leverages **Sanity CMS** for efficient content management and **Next.js** for a dynamic and scalable frontend, ensuring smooth interaction between backend systems and the user interface.
 Key features include real-time updates, intuitive search and navigation, and secure payment and shipment tracking integrations.

-The vision for **AccessoryHub** is to become the go-to marketplace for all accessories, combining cutting-edge technology with a user-friendly design.
-This project highlights scalability, efficiency, and an accessory-first approach, providing a unique and comprehensive shopping experience. 🚀
+The vision for **NikeStore** is to become the go-to marketplace for all Nike products, combining cutting-edge technology with a user-friendly design.
+This project highlights scalability, efficiency, and a Nike-first approach, providing a unique and comprehensive shopping experience. 🚀

 ## Day 2: Planning the Technical Foundation